tiberlab/tibercad/manual/Sphinx/Complete/input/Atomistic.rst

     If **false** each atom is substituted with a probability proportional to the defined nominal molar fraction.
 The resulting actual number of substituted atoms may differ from the nominal  concentration value.

  ``clustering`` : specie name
-    Alloy models with clustering on the given atomic specie are produces.
+    Alloy models with clustering on the given atomic specie are produces, e.g. *clustering = In*.
 This is done by placing a fraction of seed atoms (cluster_seed) with uniform distribution, then the remaing fraction of atoms is placed biased with a larger probability near existing ions.